AD7six/vim-activity-log/README.md

 # Usage

-The plugin is automatic, and will create log files of your vim actions in: `~/activity/YYYY/MM/DD.log`
+The plugin is automatic, and will create log files of your vim actions in: `~/activity/YYYY/MM/DD.log` If you prefer a different location for your logs - you can define `g:activity_log_location` in your .vimrc file

 The format for entries in the log files is: